-7.4 Historically, development in the district has been opportunity-led which will not continue in to the future.
+7.4 Since the late 1980's development in the district has in large part, been opportunity-led.
+This will not continue in to the future.
 The Council has major policy decisions to make in the future in relation to the Strategic Local Plan, and for this reason, the SHMA also included two dwelling constrained scenarios/forecasts.
 Historical development opportunities in non-Green Belt locations, such as hospital sites which have been developed in St Albans no longer exist.